jodaelliott/Quantum-Espresso-Introduction/gettingStartedWithXSpectra.md

     K_POINTS automatic
     4 4 4 0 0 0

-We can run the dft calculation with the core-hole
+The core-hole calculation requires a new dft calculation with the <code>pw.x</code>

     $ mpirun -np 1 pw.x -inp diamondh.scf.in